GrayJack/janetrs/README.md

 This project still are in it's early stages, so breaking changes may happen, there is no minimal supported Rust version (MSRV) yet.

-Notice that most doc tests will fail if the feature "almagation" or "link-system" aren't set, because most of then need the Janet runtime to function properly.

 ## Cargo Features